LazySeldi/lazybios/README.md

 MIT License - see [LICENSE](LICENSE) file for details.

 ## Thanks
-Big thanks to @caleb(calebh101) on Discord for being my first ever user and github start!
+Big thanks to @caleb(calebh101) on Discord for being my first ever user and github star!